 - They have FREE shipping with no minimum order amount.

 - They have FREE returns!
 For a newbie like me who doesn’t know which smells I like and don’t like, it doesn’t get any better than that!

-If you’re a new to essential oils like I am, do what I did and start out with diffusing.
-I have started diffusing the Rocky Mountain Oil lavender essential oil as part of my bedtime routine because lavender is known for its calming abilities and can even encourage restful sleep.
+If you’re new to essential oils like I am, do what I did and start out with diffusing.
+I have started diffusing the Rocky Mountain Oil lavender essential oil as part of my bedtime routine because lavender is known for its calming abilities (perfect for anxiety-sufferers!) and can even encourage restful sleep.

 I also purchased this small Lavender Greece roll-on.
 The lavender roll-on is already diluted with a carrier oil so it’s able to be applied directly to the skin – no diffusing needed!
 I just roll it on my neck and wrists and enjoy the calming aroma of lavender as I sleep.
 (It’s great for on the go, too!)